mjp41/cpython/Doc/regions.md

 This cannot be immediately done as we need some time to allow for the set-up of the types and any monkey-patching.
 As types are globals, you would not be able to have any fields on Types (for example default values) if they are immutable from the start.

+We do not expect the `make_globals_immutable()` operation to be exposed to the programmer directly, but to be called as needed by the runtime.
+Exposing it in the prototype is useful for testing and debugging.

 ## Project plan

 We need to break the development in to several phases and their completion requirements.